mimiframework/Mimi.jl/docs/src/tutorials/tutorial_main.md

 [Tutorial 5: Monte Carlo Simulations and Sensitivity Analysis Support](@ref) explores Mimi's Monte Carlo simulation and sensitivity analysis support, using both the simple multi-Region tutorial model and MimiDICE2010 examples.

+[Tutorial 6: Create a Model Including Composite Components](@ref) expands on Tutorial 4 and explains how to create a model from scratch including the use of composite components.

 _Additional AERE Workshop Tutorials: The Mimi developement team recently participated in the 2019 Association of Environmental and Resource Economists (AERE) summer conference during the pre-conference workshop on Advances in Integrated Assessment Models.
 This included both a presentation and a hands-on session demonstrating various use cases for Mimi.
 The Github repository [here](https://github.com/davidanthoff/teaching-2019-aere-workshop) contains a) all slides from the workshop and b) all the code from the hands on sessions, which may be of interest to Mimi users.
 Importantly note that the linked code represents as a snapshot of Mimi at the time of the workshop, and **will not** be updated to reflect new changes._